 Shrader has taught at West Point, the Command & General Staff College at Fort Leavenworth, and at the Army War College.
 He is a former executive director of the Society for Military History.
 His metrics and well-written history document those French military pillars that collapsed triggering their retreat not only from Indochina but from the world stage.

-Many respected books point to Dien Bien Phu as the surprising French loss and subsequent defeat in the war.
-Shrader documents how this battle was the culmination in a series of shocking logistical failures that plagued their efforts against the Viet Minh.
+Many respected books point to Dien Bien Phu as the surprising French loss and later defeat in the war.
+Shrader documents how this battle was the culmination of a series of shocking logistical failures that plagued their efforts against the Viet Minh.

 The shift benefitting the Viet Minh developed after the Korean War.
 China began delivering overwhelming logistical resources to the Viet Minh.
 While French and CIA intelligence captured communications confirming numerous deliveries of infrastructure, France did not adjust to this threat.

-In retrospect the logistical failure to support the French effort should have been sending strong signals to American military advisors that success against this communist enemy would be a long and difficult task.
+In retrospect, the logistical failure to support the French effort should have sent strong signals to American military advisors that success against this communist enemy would be a long and difficult task.